MightyCall Mobile MightyCall Mobile AppGoogle Play

 More services rendered

-With organization comes the ability to make more connections and make more sales.
-You’re effectively saving yourself money and making it by switching to more convenient systems.
+With organization comes the ability to make more connections and sales.
+By switching to more convenient systems, you can save money and increase revenue.

 Professionality

-Nothing is less professional than having a long line of people on hold hearing nothing but a beep or the same 30 seconds of music repeated over and over again.
-With cloud-based IVR software, you can seem more professional before the caller even speaks to a representative.
+Nothing is less professional than having a long line of callers on hold, hearing only a beep or the same 30-second music repeatedly.
+With cloud-based IVR software, you can project a more professional image before the caller even speaks to a representative.

 Improved customer self-service

-Interactive Voice Response (IVR) software empowers customers to resolve simple queries themselves, enhancing their experience.
-This self-service option speeds up the process, allowing customers to quickly find answers without waiting for an agent, leading to increased satisfaction and loyalty.
+Interactive Voice Response (IVR) software empowers customers to resolve simple queries themselves, improving their experience.
+This self-service option accelerates the process, enabling customers to find answers quickly without waiting for an agent, leading to higher satisfaction and loyalty.

-A study by Velaro revealed that about 2/3 of people will either wait on hold for a minute – or not at all.
-Which means if you make people wait without giving them a chance to address their questions, you could be missing out on way over half of all of the people who call you on a given day!
+A study by Velaro revealed that about 2/3 of people will either wait on hold for a minute or not at all.
+If you make people wait without giving them a chance to address their questions, you could be missing out on over half of the people who call you on a given day!
 You might as well be burning money.

 At the same time, when you get them to hold on, they still might not be all that happy.
 Only 50% of callers in the survey found their menu trees to be “somewhat intelligent.”
-When you have a system which allows true flexibility, it is going to seem smarter for customers – thereby improving their experience.
+When you have a system that allows true flexibility, it will seem smarter for customers – thereby improving their experience.

-With interactive voice response software, you are offering people the chance to feel heard and get their questions answered immediately (and the chance to have shorter hold times).
+With interactive voice response software, you offer people the chance to feel heard and get their questions answered immediately (and have shorter hold times).

 How to choose the best IVR service provider

-Choosing the right IVR service provider can be tough.
-When doing so, it can help to come up with a rubric of some of the key aspects you should be considering.
+Choosing the right IVR service provider can be challenging.
+Doing so can help you develop a plan for key considerations.
 Here are a few:

 • Figure out what you need to accomplish: Why are you even considering IVR software?
-Is it something that you just heard about, or have you been thinking about it for a long while?
+Is it something you just heard about, or have you been thinking about it for a while?

-• Determine if you will be experiencing a greater call volume: Will you have a need for it in the future?
-Are you planning on keeping your business, and your income, the size that it is, or are you hoping to expand it in the coming years?
+• Determine whether you will experience higher call volume.
+Will you need it in the future?
+Are you planning to keep your business and income at their current levels, or do you hope to expand them in the coming years?

-• Determine what kind of software is best for you: Do you want software which can only work over traditional landlines?
-Or do you want something more modern, like VoIP software?
+• Determine what kind of software is best for you: Do you want software that can only work over traditional landlines, or do you want something more modern, like VoIP software?

-• Request more information: Once you have decided on your top IVR phone system, ask them for more information.
+• Request more information: Once you have selected your top IVR phone system, ask them for details.
 Find out every piece of info you could need to make an educated decision.

-Key features to look for in IVR solution
+Key features to look for in an IVR solution

 Call flow customization

-Being able to mix and match your own call flow is critical to being able to truly make your business as flexible as you need it to be.
-Here you can direct callers where they need to go based on lots of things, including time of day.
+Being able to mix and match your call flow is critical to making your business as flexible as you need.
+Here, you can direct callers to the appropriate destination based on factors such as time of day.

 MightyCall’s Call Flow Designer